mac641/tab-split-merger/README.md

 ### Tree Style Tab

-If used together with the Addon "Tree Style Tab", the subordinated tabs will be merge again, into one window, after spliting into many windows.
+If used together with the addon "Tree Style Tab", the subordinated tabs will be merged again into one window, after splitting tabs into windows.

+### Never Remember History

+If Firefox is configured to *Never remember history*, the extension won't work, because every window instance is handled as *private browsing*.

 ## Credits